Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

         uselast = False
 ```

 In the second part, the statistics of the state space are updated as long as the last step was not a reset.
-For each action it is checked whether the last step lead to a state that was already tracked as a result.
-If this is the case, the number of times it was the result is incremented by one.
+For each action, it is checked whether the last step lead to a state that was already tracked as a result.
+If this is the case the number of times it was, the result is incremented by one.
 If it is not the case and there is room for at least one other tracked result state, the resulting state is added and its count initialized at 1.
 Finally, a step forward is performed.
 ```
     else:
         if uselast: